chikko80/cyberpunk-money-glitch-farmer/README.md

 Instruction:

 1. Get the item from the mission
-2. Go to a dropbox and stand in front of it
+2. Go to a dropbox and stand in front of it (make sure the box have a balance of full 20000)
 3. Tab out and launch the script
 4. Go back in the game within 3 seconds
 5. Get your millions :)